Understanding your health

 What is the difference between tendinitis and tendinopathy?

-"So when there is tendon pain without inflammation, it is called tendinopathy.
-When there is tendon pain with inflammation of the tendon, it is called tendinitis."
+Science has recently discovered that inflammation is not always present in tendon pain.
+When there is tendon pain without inflammation, it is referred to as tendinopathy.
+When there is tendon pain with inflammation, it is referred to as tendinitis.

 What is gluteal tendinopathy?